City of Linden

-2. If an employee leaves the employer of the City for personal reasons and is subsequently re-employed, within one (1) year, the employee, upon completion of ninety (90) days of employment will be granted full seniority rights towards vacation and shall be credited with the total accrued sick leave at the termination of his/her previous employment.
+2. If an employee leaves the employ of the City for personal reasons and is subsequently re-employed, the employee, upon completion of ninety (90) days of employment will be granted full seniority rights towards vacation and shall be credited with the total accrued sick leave at the termination of his/her previous employment.

 B. Maternity Leave